winsont1/rails-IBSA-storage-australia/README.md

 # Storage Australia

 ## Overview
-This app allows you to manage records of goods in a storage facility.
+This app allows you to record and update records of goods in a storage facility.

 ## Installation Instructions